Yashwanth023/Fullstack_assignment/README.md

    ```bash
    npm run dev/start
    ```

-### The frontend will be available at `http://localhost:3000`.

-### Backend Setup
-1. Navigate to the server directory:
-2. Install dependencies:
-3. Create a `.env` file in the server directory with the following content:
+4. Create a `.env` file in the server directory with the following content:

   ```bash
     PORT=5000